Many brands going international have videos in multiple languages on their YouTube channels. This requires a lot of management and money.

 Annex: One YouTube Channel with Multi-Language Playlists

 I’m getting asked sometimes if it wouldn’t be smarter to just have one YouTube channel with playlists for all the languages.
-Clearly, this makes channel management as well as consistent messaging and branding much easier.
+This makes channel management as well as consistent messaging and branding much easier.
 Brands that heavily rely on paid media like Nespresso for instance follow this approach.

 My answer is: For Search, audience development, and a successful user journey this approach is just too short-sighted.